BigBearZab/Quartenion_scripts/README.md

 The scripts would then parse in crystalography data from TEM and allow for analysis of distribution.

 Alternately this could also be used with a random generator to create random crystal distributions for use with FEA analysis.

+These scripts were used in Abacus' internal python compiler